Accidentally stranded on Mars, astronaut Mark Watney must figure out how to stay alive – and get back to Earth.

 It would be easy to be dismissive of The Martian, yet it’s just so damn likable – like Watney himself.
 It’s no existentialist discourse, yet it peeks in on some fairly fundamental questions: what does it take to stay alive … and what compels us to keep going?

-There are no literary bells and whistles; there’s not even much interior depth to Watney’s character – though, to be fair, most excessively introspective literary characters tend to go the way of Madam Bovary long before they’ve even got the bolts off the radioisotope thermoelectric generator.
+There are no literary bells and whistles; there’s not even much interior depth to Watney’s character – though, to be fair, most excessively introspective characters in literature tend to died off long before they’ve even got the bolts off the radioisotope thermoelectric generator.